inouire/mini-net/README.md

 Go to http://youradress/home
-You should get a login page, use the login/password of the user you created the step before Enjoy
+You should get a login page, use the login/password of the user you created the step before

+Enjoy !

-### Troubleshooting
+## Troubleshooting

+If you're having some issue and can't figure it with the message displayed in your browser, use the logs at app/logs/dev.log (or app/logs/prod.log for prod environment) to know what's going on

 If running prod environnement, don't forget to clean the cache after each modification
 ``` bash
 $ rm -rf app/cache/prod
 ```

-Use logs at app/logs/dev.log or app/logs/prod.log to know what's going on